MaximMNsk/scb-vue-test-3/README.md

 6. Type `npm run serve` in command line and press "Enter"
 7. Project will be able at `http://127.0.0.1:8080`
 8. Please enjoy and have fun

+For other web-server just place `dist` content to root directory...